BoltTwentyOne/Bolt21-Wallet/web/content/blog/bitcoin-self-custody-complete-guide.md

 ---
 css: ["blog.css"]
-title: 'Bitcoin Self-Custody: Why "Not Your Keys, Not Your Coins" Matters in 2026'
+title: "Bitcoin Self-Custody: Why 'Not Your Keys, Not Your Coins' Matters in 2026"
-description: 'Complete guide to Bitcoin self-custody.
-Learn why controlling your private keys is essential and how to safely manage your Bitcoin in 2026.'
+description: "Complete guide to Bitcoin self-custody.
+Learn why controlling your private keys is essential and how to safely manage your Bitcoin in 2026."
 date: 2026-03-17
 author: 'Bolt21 Team'
 tags: ['self-custody', 'security', 'bitcoin', 'private-keys', 'wallet']